 The Thai Bangkaew is a protective dog and a loyal companion but it may not tolerate strangers.
 It’s always ready to protect its family.
 Moreover, this intelligent dog has a tremendous hunting capability.

 It is quite an active dog that requires vigorous exercise to stay healthy physically and mentally.
 It will need a home with a large yard where it can easily run, play, and explore.
 It can live in urban as well as rural areas but keeping its energy and intelligence in mind, the Thai Bangkaew is the best dog for rural areas.

-Since this breed can be very stubborn at times, it is only for the expert owners.
-An inexperienced or a first-time owner would not be able to handle this dog and it can put them in serious trouble.
+Since this breed can be very stubborn at times, it is only for expert owners.
+An inexperienced or first-time owner would not be able to handle this dog and it can put them in serious trouble.

 Pros and Cons